-However, banding by its nature reduces the accuracy of valuation and there are issues of fairness here for those properties on the border of bands.
+However, banding by its nature reduces the accuracy of valuation and there are issues of fairness for those properties on the border of bands.
 Policymakers face a trade-off here between greater accuracy and administrative simplicity when choosing the number of tax bands.
+At the same time, if bands create a ceiling on maximum values and are not regularly revalued, this can significantly reduce the potential for these taxes to effectively capture rising values of higher value assets.